Bruce Stewart (playwright): Published and televised

-Broken Arse was published in Into the World of Light (1982) and Stewart later rewrote it as a playscript, which was performed in Wellington in 1990, televised and published by Victoria University Press in 1991.
-In that dramatic form, the strength of the rebellious prisoners stomping and chanting in unison became even more powerful as haka.
+Broken Arse was published in Into the World of Light (1982) and Stewart later rewrote it as a playscript, which was performed in Wellington in 1990 as part of the New Zealand Festival at the Depot Theatre as part of the Theatre Marae season by Te Rākau Hua o Te Wao Tapu.
+It was published by Victoria University Press in 1991.